benjaminmisiuk/covWt/README.md

 # covBagging
 ### Spatial covariance weighting for bagging models in R

-This package provides functions and scripts that were used to perform the simulations presented in the manuscript, *Improved prediction and validation of bagging models with spatially clustered sample data*.
+This package provides functionality and scripts that were used to perform residual covariance-weighted bagging and validation as presented in the manuscript, *Improved environmental mapping and validation using bagging models with spatially clustered data*.

+Code used to perform the simulations for each validation method presented in the study are found in the "covBagging\scripts" directory.
+Suggest opening the script in R to load in custom data and view code annotations.

 ## Installation